ChickenProp/chickenprop.github.com/drafts/hindley-milner.md

 ### Hindley-Milner type systems

-So I've talked about the tradeoffs that HM type systems offer, but not what HM type systems actually are.
+I've talked about the tradeoffs that HM type systems offer, but not what HM type systems actually are.
 So here is where I get particularly reckless.

+This bit is more formal than the rest.
+It's based on the treatment at wikipedia, but I've tried to simplify the notation.
+I'm aiming for something that I would have found fairly readable several months ago.

-Also, this part is likely to make more sense if you're familiar with at least on HM-based language.
+Also, this part is likely to make more sense if you're familiar with at least one HM-based language.
+That's not a design feature, I just don't trust myself to bridge that inferential gap.

-You need types, you need a language, and you need a way to relate the two.
+For an HM system, you need a language to run type inference on, and you need types to run type inference with, and you need some way to combine the two.
+You could use the language with no type inference, if you didn't mind crashes or weird behaviour at runtime, when you made a mistake with typing.
+(Haskell [allows this](https://ghc.haskell.org/trac/ghc/wiki/DeferErrorsToRuntime) with a compiler option.[^defer-type-errors]) And you could run type inference without caring about the semantics of the language, treating it as essentially a SuDoku, an interesting puzzle but meaningless.
+(Haskell [supports this](https://stackoverflow.com/questions/12373722/make-ghc-only-type-check), too.)
+But by combining them, the semantics of the language are constrained by the type system, and runtime type errors are eliminated.

+[^defer-type-errors]: Well, sort of.
+It still performs type inference, it just allows it to fail.
+I'm not sure if "no type inference at all" would work for Haskell; but I do think it would work for a pure HM system, if you count things like "`3` is of type `Int`" as a raw fact, non-inferred.

 #### Types

 Types come in a conceptual hierarchy which starts with **type constants**.
 That's things like, in Elm, `Int`, `Float`, `Bool`, `String`, `Date`, `()`.
 It also includes type variables, which in Elm are notated with initial lower-case, like `a` and `msg`.
 (Though the type variables `number`, `comparable` and `appendable` are special cases that I won't cover here.)

-Next in the type hierarchy is **applied types**, where a "type function" is given type constants and/or other applied types as arguments.
+Next in the type hierarchy is **applied types**.
+Here a "type function" is applied to arguments, which are type constants and/or other applied types.
 These are things like `List Int`, `Maybe (List Float)`, `Result () Date`, and `a -> String`.
-(That last might also be written `(->) a String`, since `(->)` is the type function.
+(In that last one, the type function is the arrow; Haskell would allow you to write it `(->) a String`.
 Also, `(->)` is the only type that HM specifically requires to exist.)
-Notably, an applied type *must* have a specific named root; you can't have `m Int`, which you would need for generalised monads.
+Notably, an applied type must have a specific named type function as its root; you can't have `m Int`, which you would need for generalised monads.

 Type constants and applied types are **monotypes**.
 You get a **polytype** by optionally sticking one or more "∀"s in front of a monotype.
 So for example `a -> Int` is a monotype, but `∀a. a -> Int` is a polytype.
-So is `∀a. ∀b. a -> Int -> b`, which I'll write equivalently as `∀a b. a -> Int -> b`. `∀b. a -> Int` is also a polytype; since the quantified variable doesn't show up, it's equivalent to the monotype `a -> Int`, so for simplicity we might as well decide that monotypes count as polytypes.
+So is `∀a. ∀b. a -> Int -> b`, which is written equivalently as `∀a b. a -> Int -> b`. `∀b. a -> Int` is also a polytype; since the quantified variable doesn't show up, it's equivalent to the monotype `a -> Int`.
+We can do something like that to any monotype, so for simplicity we might as well decide that monotypes count as a special case of polytypes, not as a distinct set.

 Type signatures in Elm typically have an implied "∀" over whichever variables it makes sense to quantify.
 So the type of `List.map` would be written